AryanJ-NYC/webdev-coach-blog/src/pages/blog/2019-07-18-concrete-steps-to-get-off-the-tutorial-treadmill.md

 Do not start out by trying to create the next Facebook.
 Instead:

-Learn the foundational pieces of web development: HTML, CSS and JavaScript.
+Learn the foundational pieces of web development: HTML and CSS.
 Go to the [freeCodeCamp curriculum](https://learn.freecodecamp.org/) and complete the Responsive Web Design Certification in parallel with the Codecademy [Introduction to HTML](https://www.codecademy.com/learn/learn-html) and [Introduction to CSS](https://www.codecademy.com/learn/learn-css) tutorials.
 This should take about half a month to a month.

 # Complete your First Project